olesku/eventhub/README.md

 ## Clustering
 Eventhub has clustering capabilities, and it's easy to run multiple instances with the same datasources.
 It's using Redis for intercommunication, so the only thing you have to do is to configure each instance to use the same Redis server.

+## Metrics

+Metrics in Prometheus format is available at the `/metrics` endpoint.
+JSON is available at `/metrics?format=json`

 # TLS/SSL
 Right now Eventhub doesn't support this natively.
 If you want to use this you have to front it with a loadbalancer that does the TLS-termination.
 It has been tested with ELB/NLB/ALB on AWS and HAProxy and NGINX on-premise.